asullivan42/CapstoneTwo/README.md

 ## 9. Credits

 Thanks to David Arango PhD. my Springboard mentor and Olivia Ongpin my friend and realtor who gave me advice in what to look at for home buying.
-Of course my family for supporting my work on this project and transitioning over to being a full time DataScientist
+Of course I'd also like to thank my family for supporting my work on this project and transitioning over to being a full time DataScientist